Nick Hall, Founder

 Nicole Bugna-Doyle, Social Media Manager

-Nicole started as a NICU Ambassador for Graham’s Foundation and is proud to now be a part of the team as the NICU Outreach/MyPreemie Coordinator.
+Nicole started as a NICU Ambassador for Graham’s Foundation and is proud to now be a part of the team as Manager of Social Media and Blogs.
 A graduate of Santa Clara University who spent 15 years working in feature post production and sound editing, she left entertainment when her twin boys arrived early at 24 weeks, 6 days and spent 5 months in the NICU.

 To contact Nicole, please send an email to email@example.com.